Xilinx/PYNQ/docs/source/15_glossary.rst

    A `Digital POTentiometer <https://en.wikipedia.org/wiki/Digital_potentiometer>`_ is a digitally-controlled electronic component that mimics the analog functions of a potentiometer.

   FPGA
    `Field Programmable Gate Arrays (FPGAs) <http://www.xilinx.com/training/fpga/fpga-field-programmable-gate-array.htm>`_ are semiconductor devices that are based around a matrix of configurable logic blocks (CLBs) connected via programmable interconnects.
 FPGAs can be reprogrammed to desired application or functionality requirements after manufacturing.
-This feature distinguishes FPGAs from Application Specific Integrated Circuits (ASICs), which are custom manufactured for specific design tasks
+This feature distinguishes FPGAs from Application Specific Integrated Circuits (ASICs), which are custom manufactured for specific design tasks.

-  FTDI
-   Future Technology Devices International Ltd, supplier of the FT2232HQ USB-UART bridge chip used on Zybo.
-Free USB-COM port drivers, available from www.ftdichip.com under the "Virtual Com Port" or VCP heading, convert USB packets to UART/serial port data.
-Serial port data is exchanged with the Zynq using a two-wire serial port (TXD/RXD).
-After the drivers are installed, I/O commands can be used from the PC directed to the COM port to produce serial data traffic on the Zynq pins.

 H-R
 ===